hyomuk-kim/hyomuk-kim.github.io/_portfolio/project3_brain_interface.md

 ### Approach &mdash; Binary Brain-state Classifier using EEG

 Leveraging our team's expertise and experience in developing voice-based interfaces such as speech recognition and synthesis, we embarked on the project known as the _'Mind Reading User Interface'._ In this project, we aimed to achieve the ideal target of implementing mind-based wake-up functionality for AI agents, which could be realized with _Speech Imagery_.
-Considering the typical design of AR glasses and VR headsets, which typically encompass the front and sides of the head with a band, we envisioned that these future products would provide ample space for attaching sensors.
+Considering the typical design of AR glasses and VR headsets, which encompass the front and sides of the head with a band, we envisioned that future products of these types would provide ample space for attaching sensors.
 While, at the time, companies like Neuralink were actively developing invasive BCIs, we aimed for a more accessible, non-invasive solution.

 I was responsible for researching the project's relevant trends and implementing the prototype using an open-source platform.
 This led me to explore topics such as Brain-Machine Interfaces and detailed research methodologies.
 As I delved into the literature, including various papers and survey articles, I gained a comprehensive understanding of EEG signal characteristics, measurement protocols, preprocessing techniques, and analytical methodologies.
 Sharing and discussing these insights during seminars played a crucial role in shaping our focused research direction.